Welsh Rugby Union confirms Principality Welsh Premiership revamp

 Holders Merthyr, Bargoed, Bedwas, Cardiff, Cross Keys, Ebbw Vale, Newport and Pontypridd are in the east.

-The clubs will play each other home and away in the first half of the season with more local derbies and less travel before all 16 sides join together, with points being carried over from the regional format.
+The clubs will play each other home and away in the first half of the season before all 16 sides join together, with points being carried over from the regional format.

-There will be no end-of-season play-offs and the side who finishes top of the table will be crowned overall champions.
+There will be no end-of-season play-offs and the club who finishes top of the table will be crowned overall champions.

-This format would replace last season's competition when clubs were split into two sections of eight midway through the campaign based on positions in the table.
+This format replaces last season's format when clubs were split into two sections of eight midway through the campaign based on positions in the table.
 There were only 22 guaranteed games for clubs in this competition.

 Overall winners Merthyr won the Tier One final by defeating Aberavon, while Newport were the Tier Two winners after beating Neath.

 Merthyr will launch the defence of their title at The Wern against Cross Keys when the new season kicks off on the weekend of 26 August.